All Episodes

 I don't know.

-So when he fired Victor Shokan, the prosecutor, Hunter continue to get paid John Solomon.
+So when he fired Victor Shokin, the prosecutor, Hunter continued to get paid, John Solomon.

 Well, listen, that's what the informant was told.

-Zolchovsky said he had already paid the Bidens, presumably, to deal with Shokin, presumably to fire the Ukrainian prosecutor who is getting in the way of Ukraine uh Boris Maholding's business plans.
+In the presence of the owner of the company, Mr. Zolchewski, the oligarch of the Ukrainian oligarch, Zolchewski said he had already paid the Bidens, presumably to deal with Shokin, presumably to fire the Ukrainian prosecutor who is getting in the way of Ukraine, of Burisma holdings' business plans.

-These this is extraordinary that the entire time President Trump was being impeached the entire time, I was being smeared and you were being smeared, telling us this is a conspiracy theory.
+This is extraordinary that the entire time President Trump was being impeached the entire time I was being smeared and you were being smeared, telling us this is a conspiracy theory.

 The FBI knew there was credible information from a trusted informant that this actually went down exactly the way I was told.